The complexity of finite-valued CSPs: Introduction

 Given the generality of the VCSP, it is not surprising that only few complexity classifications are known.
-In the general-valued case, only languages on a two-element domain~\cite{Cohen06:complexitysoft,cz11:cp-mwc} and conservative (containing all $\{0,1\}$-valued unary functions) languages~\cite{kz12:soda} have been completely classified with respect to exact solvability.
-In the finite-valued case, languages on two-element domains~\cite{Cohen06:complexitysoft}, three-element domains~\cite{hkp13:soda}, and conservative languages~\cite{kz12:soda} have been completely classified with respect to exact solvability.
-In the special case of $\{0,1\}$-valued languages, which correspond to Max-CSPs, languages on two-element domains~\cite{Creignou95:maximum}, three-element domains~\cite{JonssonKK06:3valued}, and four-element domains~\cite{Jonsson11:cp}, and conservative (containing all $\{0,1\}$-valued unary functions) languages~\cite{DeinekoJKK08} have been classified with respect to exact solvability.
-Generalising the algebraic approach to CSPs~\cite{Bulatov05:classifying}, algebraic properties called multimorphisms~\cite{Cohen06:complexitysoft}, fractional polymorphism~\cite{Cohen06:expressive}, and weighted polymorphisms~\cite{ccjz11:mfcs,cccjz12:arxiv-algebraic} have been invented for the study of the computational complexity of classes of VCSPs.
-The authors have previously shown that any VCSP instance over a valued constraint language $\Gamma$ can be solved by the basic linear programming (BLP) relaxation if, and only if, $\Gamma$ admits symmetric fractional polymorphisms of all arities~\cite{tz12:focs}.
-This result established the tractability of several (previously open) classes of VCSPs including submodular VCSPs on non-distributive lattices and trees.
-Moreover, results from~\cite{tz12:focs} have been used in the complexity classification of minimum 0-extension problems, which can be cast as special binary VCSPs~\cite{hirai13:soda}.
+In the general-valued case (that is, when the range of the functions is the rationals with positive infinity), only constraint languages on a two-element domain~\cite{Cohen06:complexitysoft,cz11:cp-mwc} and conservative (containing all $\{0,1\}$-valued unary functions) constraint languages~\cite{kz13:jacm} have been completely classified with respect to exact solvability.
+In the finite-valued case, constraint languages on two-element domains~\cite{Cohen06:complexitysoft}, three-element domains~\cite{hkp14:sicomp}, and conservative constraint languages~\cite{kz13:jacm} have been completely classified with respect to exact solvability.
+In the special case of $\{0,1\}$-valued constraint languages, which correspond to Max-CSPs, constraint languages on two-element domains~\cite{Creignou95:maximum}, three-element domains~\cite{JonssonKK06:3valued}, four-element domains~\cite{Jonsson11:cp}, and conservative (containing all $\{0,1\}$-valued unary functions) constraint languages~\cite{DeinekoJKK08} have been classified with respect to exact solvability.
+Generalising the algebraic approach to CSPs~\cite{Bulatov05:classifying}, algebraic properties called multimorphisms~\cite{Cohen06:complexitysoft}, fractional polymorphisms~\cite{Cohen06:expressive}, and weighted polymorphisms~\cite{cccjz13:sicomp} have been invented for the study of the computational complexity of classes of VCSPs.